 - Document thoroughly any tool modifications implemented on the shop floor in order to produce a successful tool and/or improve its performance for subsequent updating of the Engineering database.

-- Responsible for adherence to tooling project schedules as established by Project Engineering and/or Supervisor, Mold Maintenance & Repair.
+- Responsible for adherence to tooling project schedules and budgets as established by Project Engineering and/or Supervisor, Mold Maintenance & Repair.

 - Assist in the design of fixtures, gages and other custom tooling or equipment as required.